Patrizio-programs/TeleChatGPT/README.md

 # TeleChatGPT

-A telegram bot using gpt 3.5 via Google Bard with image generation from Dalle from using OPENAI on Rapid API.
+A telegram bot using gpt 3.5 with image generation from Dalle from using OPENAI on Rapid API.

 ## Live Bot